 Overview of the Artificial Diamond Market

 The artificial diamond market, particularly the lab-grown diamond sector, has witnessed a surge in production and supply, leading to an oversupply of diamonds in the market.
 This surge in production has been fuelled by technological advancements that have made the process of creating lab-grown diamonds more efficient and cost-effective.
+As a result, consumers now have access to a wider range of diamonds at more competitive prices, making lab-grown options increasingly attractive compared to their mined counterparts.
+However, with this growing supply, the importance of standardized quality measures, such as GIA diamond colour grading, has become more critical to ensure that buyers can confidently compare and evaluate diamonds.
+This grading system helps maintain transparency and trust in a rapidly evolving market.

 In the recent financial year, approximately 40 million carats of lab-grown diamonds were recorded globally, marking a significant increase of 33% compared to the previous year.
 This surge in production has resulted in a substantial drop in prices, with Indian lab-grown diamond prices plummeting by 45%.